Image

 About the Artist

-image Currently obsessed with acrylic on chipboard, Irina Teske has been painting for more than 20 years.
+image Currently obsessed with acrylic on chipboard, Irina Teske has been painting for more than 30 years.
+She has recently expanded her practice to include reductive linocut printmaking and is enjoying the differences and similarities of the two mediums.
 A graduate of the University of Windsor (1992), she is based in Southwestern Ontario.

 Artist Statement

-image Exploring the relationship between image and material serves as the foundation of my artistic practice.
-The dichotomy between the natural and the man-made is acknowledged by a close engagement with the chipboard, unearthing the imagery inherent in the material.
+With her paintings, the dichotomy between the natural and the man-made is acknowledged by a close engagement with the chipboard, unearthing the imagery inherent in the material.
 The repetitive patterns found in nature echo the repetition found in industry, in the mass production of building products.
-Though the starting point is often a memory from the real world, as the work progresses, the material, and the position of the chips or even the lumberyard stamp influence the development of the image.
+Though the starting point is often a reference to the real world, as the work progresses, the material, and the position of the chips or even the lumberyard stamp influence the development of the image.
 Chipboard's rough, unfinished surface works against our preconceived notions of the softness and beauty found in nature's ideal.
 The material has its own repetitive patterns that can be manipulated (by painting individual chips and background) to reflect and correspond to the patterns found in the natural world.

 image